-Try a slice of this Peanut Butter Chocolate Chip Baked Oatmeal warm and drizzled with honey for a delicious hot breakfast on a cold, winter day.
-It will get you going for sure.
+Enjoy a slice of this warm Peanut Butter Chocolate Chip Baked Oatmeal drizzled with honey for a delicious and healthy breakfast or snack.
+It is delicious anytime of day.

 I do love a bowl of hot oatmeal for breakfast.
 But I’m kind of picky on how that oatmeal has to be.
 It cannot be watery or slimy.